victro-rios/go-rate-limiter/README.md

 # go-rate-limiter
-Golang server that works as a rate limiter
+Golang middleware that works as a rate limiter